Call Now Request Quote

 Across Chicagoland pre-purchase inspections, certain findings show up repeatedly.
 Knowing what they mean helps you negotiate:

-Cracked or displaced flue tile (single locations).
-Common in homes built before 1976 with original terra cotta flue tile.
-Repair typically involves stainless steel relining ($2,500 to $5,000 depending on chimney height and flue diameter).
-Negotiable as a credit at closing.
+Cracked or displaced flue tile.
+Common in homes with original terra cotta flue tile.
+Repair may involve stainless steel relining, but the right scope depends on chimney height, flue size, appliance type, and how much liner damage the camera documents.
+This is often negotiable as a credit at closing.

 Spalling brick on exterior chimney.
 Visible in Chicagoland’s pre-WWII brick.
-Repair requires Type N (ASTM C270) mortar matching.
-Costs vary widely; in older Oak Park, Park Ridge, or North Shore homes it can run $3,000 to $8,000 for a comprehensive tuckpointing.
+Repair requires mortar matching, commonly Type N under ASTM C270 for above-grade masonry where appropriate.
+Cost varies widely in older Oak Park, Park Ridge, or North Shore homes because access, brick condition, and repair depth change the scope.

 Evidence of past chimney fire.
-Glazed creosote or deformed flue tile.
-This is a serious finding that may require relining, full chimney rebuild, or both.
-Costs $5,000 to $15,000+.
+Glazed creosote or deformed flue tile is a serious finding that may require relining, full chimney rebuild, or both.
 This finding sometimes affects insurance availability for the property until remediated.

 Improper liner for current fuel.
 Common when a previous owner converted to gas without re-lining.
-Usually requires installation of a UL 1777-listed stainless steel liner. $2,000 to $4,500.
+The repair often involves a listed stainless steel liner sized to the appliance and flue, with the final scope confirmed by inspection.

 Coordinating with your home inspection timeline